What is intertrigo?

 Intertrigo is a rash that usually affects the folds of the skin, where the skin rubs together or where it is often moist.
-The rash is caused by fungus or bacteria.
+This rubbing can cause a breakdown in the top layers of the skin, causing inflammation and a rash.
+The breakdown of skin makes it easier for bacteria or fungus to develop in this area.
+It can make the rash worse.

 Symptoms of intertrigo include a red or reddish-brown rash that can appear anywhere skin rubs together or traps wetness.
 This rash may burn or itch.
 The most common areas include: